BlockchainInstituteChi/weteachblockchain.org/all_collections/_lessons/business_lesson02.md

 <span style="font-weight: 400;">There are three types of BIPs:</span>
 <ul>
- 	<li>Standards Track BIPs - Changes to the network protocol, block or transaction validation, or anything affecting interoperability.</li>
+ 	<li>Standards Track BIPs - Changes to the code that makes up network protocols, or transaction validation.</li>
  	<li>Informational BIPs - Design issues, general guidelines.
 This type of BIP is NOT for proposing new features and does not represent a community consensus.</li>
  	<li>Process BIPs - Describes or proposes a change in the blockchain’s processes.
 Similar to Standards BIPs but apply outside the Bitcoin protocol.</li>
 </ul>